ibm-cloud-docs/Cloudant/api/advanced.md

 ## `GET /$DATABASE/_shards`
 {: #-get-database-_shards-}

-The `/$DATABASE/_shards` endpoint returns informations about the shards in the cluster, specifically what nodes contain what hash ranges.
+The `/$DATABASE/_shards` endpoint returns information about the shards in the cluster, specifically what nodes contain what hash ranges.

-The `shards` field in the response contains an object with keys that are the hash value range constituting each shard.
+The `shards` field in the response contains an object with keys that are the hash value range for each shard.
-Each value is the array of nodes containing that a copy of that shard.
+Each value is the array of nodes that contain that a copy of that shard.

-_Example request, using HTTP:_
+_Example request, by using HTTP:_

 ```HTTP
 GET /$DATABASE/_shards HTTP/1.1
 ```
 {:codeblock}

-_Example request, using the command line:_
+_Example request, by using the command line:_

 ```sh
 curl https://$ACCOUNT.cloudant.com/$DATABASE/_shards \